Skytrak Launch Monitor Review: The Best Value in Golf Simulation

-However, if you do have the budget, and you want a reasonably accurate and fun simulation experience at home, then I believe this product is a home run for everyday golfers.
+However, if you have the budget and want a reasonably accurate and fun simulation experience at home, I believe this product is a home run for everyday golfers.

 SkyTrak has filled a nice little niche in the marketplace.
 If you don’t have the budget for a $10,000 – $70,000 home golf simulator, then you can get very close to what those offer with a setup for under $5,000.
-I am extremely happy with my purchase, and it has made this golf offseason incredibly fun.
-I’m hitting balls almost every day, and looking forward to firing up the unit whenever I get a chance.
+I am delighted with my purchase, and it has made this golf offseason incredibly fun.
+I’m hitting balls almost every day and looking forward to firing up the unit whenever I get a chance.

 Stay tuned for my follow-up article, “How to Convince Your Wife You Need to Buy a SkyTrak.”

 You can purchase the SkyTrak launch monitor with the game improvement package from Shop Indoor Golf.
 This is where I bought mine, and I recommend them as a resource.
 If you have any further questions, please put them in the comments section, and I will try to answer them to the best of my ability.